Maersk Air: Domestic and international expansion

-Maersk decided to look for possibilities to fly international routes.
-The first non-SAS international concession was in 1981 granted to Air Business from Esbjerg via Thistedt to Stavanger Airport, Sola in Norway, using an Embraer EMB-110 Bandeirante.
-Maersk Air bought the company in 1984 and bought two Short 360s.
-Soon the change to the concession was granted allowing the flight to operate from Aalborg instead of Thistedt, allowing for a greater catchment of passengers.
-The airline was kept as a regional subsidiary and took the name Maersk Commuter in 1988.
-It was dissolved in 1990.
+Maersk explored the possibilities to fly international routes.
+The first non-SAS international concession dated back to 1981 and granted to Air Business scheduled flight from Esbjerg via Thistedt to Stavanger Airport, Sola in Norway, using an Embraer EMB-110 Bandeirante.
+Maersk Air bought the company in 1984 together with the two Short 360s and renamed it Maersk Commuter I.S. in 1988.
+Soon the concession changed and the tiny airline was allowed to operate from Aalborg instead of Thistedt, a market with better passenger potential.
+The subsidiary was fully integrated in April 1990.

-Changes in European Community rules in 1984 allowed any carrier to operate intra-European routes, granted that they connected two regional airports.
-Maersk laid its eyes on Billund Airport, which was centrally located in Jutland and was classified as a regional airport.
+Changes in European Community rules in 1984 allowed any carrier to operate intra-European routes, provided that two regional airports were connected.
+Maersk focused on Billund airport, which was centrally located in Jutland and was classified as a regional airport.
 It was already a popular base for charter flights.
-London was a favored destination, but all the four primary airports were all categorized as primary airports.
-To exploit the new regulations, Maersk identified London Southend Airport, which was classified as a secondary airport.
-Maersk inaugurated the route on 29 November 1984 with two round trips, using Dash 7s.
-Due to the distance from the city Maersk could only market it as "London" if they included an onwards ticket with a train.
-The route carried about 12,000 passengers annually and failed to make a profit.
+London was a favorite destination, but all its four main airports were all categorized as "primary".
+To exploit the new opportunities, Maersk turned to the neglected London Southend Airport, which was classified as a secondary airport.
+The airline inaugurated the route on 29 November 1984 with two round trips, using Dash 7s.
+Given the distance from the city Maersk could only market the destination as "London" if they included an onwards train ticket.
+The route recorded about 12,000 passengers annually and failed to make a profit.